-Seattle chroniclers of the paranormal look for the mysterious in everyday life
+High weirdness is not so strange — creators of Seattle’s liminal map find it in everyday life

 - A squirrel that stared down a dog with an intensely predatory look on its face and then casually sauntered away.

-Puma, whose day job is at the University of Washington, is an animist and particularly enjoys enjoys encounters with spirit animals and animals behaving in ways that seem almost human, according to Kelly.
+Puma, whose day job is at the University of Washington, is an animist and particularly enjoys enjoys encounters with ghosts of animals and animals behaving in ways that seem almost human, according to Kelly.

 “That’s Jeremy’s jam,” Kelly said.
 He, on the other hand, has an affinity for events and places that spark wonder and invite mystery.

-One of most fun side effects of doing the map, he said, has been taking weekend trips with his 6-year-old, tromping through abandoned cemeteries in Kitsap County, looking for the Screaming Well, monsters and Balrogs (while reading to him “Lord of the Rings.”)
+One of most fun side effects of doing the map, he said, has been taking weekend trips with his 6-year-old, tromping through abandoned cemeteries in Kitsap County, looking for the Screaming Well, monsters and Balrogs (while reading to him “Lord of the Rings”).
 But the awe isn’t just for kids.

 “I think adults can find that kind of mystery, too, if they go out and suspend disbelief a little bit,” said Kelly, a co-founder of Hollow Earth Radio who currently works at Sub Pop.